godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_glow_layers2.png

 Finally, as the highest layers are created by stretching small blurred images, it is possible that some blockyness may be visible.
-Enabling **Bicubic Upscaling* gets rids of the it, at a minimum performance cost.
+Enabling **Bicubic Upscaling* gets rids of the it, at a minimal performance cost.

 .. image:: img/environment_glow_bicubic.png